bljustice/enron-fraud-final-project/README.md

   | Recall | .28 |
   | F1 | .37 |

-  Since this test did not perform to requirements and the features appeared to have no effect on the evaluation metrics I was using, I decided to create additional features to use in my model with everything else staying constant to see how they affected performance.
+  Since the features appeared to have little to no effect on the evaluation metrics I was using, I decided to create additional features to use in my model with everything else staying constant to see how they affected performance.
 Below are the additional features I created and used.

   **New Email Based Feature**